kubabialy/weather_cli/README.md

 >> Berlin: broken clouds, temperature: 282K
 ```

+Then once you have the code, you can create `.env` from `.env.example` and paste your API key to the correct environmental variable.

 If you don't have PHP installed on your machine and are not interested in installing it either, then you can use [Docker](https://docker.com):
 ```bash
 $ cd /to/where/you/want/to/clone/it